New MiniBooNE excess interpretation using Pseudo-Hermitian neutrino oscillation: Introduction

 \section{Introduction}

-The MiniBooNE experiment \cite{Ref.00.01} found a significant excess of low-energy $_nu _{e}$-like events.
-Few years later, an updated study \cite{Ref.00.02} by the MiniBooNE collaboration has confirmed the observation of a total excess of around 638.0 in electron like events in the energy between $200MeV$ and $1250 MeV$ in both neutrino and antineutrino running modes.
-The new study has inspected the neutrino oscillation results with increased data and new background studies.
-But, the overall significance of the excess still range from $4.8\sigma$ up $12.2\sigma$ as a statistical significance of the excess.
+The MiniBooNE experiment Ref.~\refcite{Ref.00.01} found a significant excess of low-energy {$\nu _{e}$}-like events.
+A few years later, an updated study Ref.~\refcite{Ref.00.02} by the MiniBooNE collaboration confirmed the observation of a total excess of approximately 638 electron-like events in the energy range between 200 MeV and 1250 MeV in both neutrino and antineutrino running modes.
+The new study examined the neutrino oscillation results using increased data and updated background studies.
+However, the overall significance of the excess still ranges from $4.8\sigma$, limited by systematic uncertainties, up to $12.2\sigma$ for the statistical significance, as concluded in Ref.~\refcite{Ref.00.02}.
+Ref.~\refcite{Ref.Ex.001} provides a summary of all MiniBooNE data releases, which can be accessed on a public website \footnote{MiniBooNE data release website: https://rtayloe.pages.iu.edu/MB/data-releases/}.

-The explanation of the MiniBooNE excess is in conflict with the neutrino research current accepted results as it does not fit with the data of other shortbaseline neutrino oscillation experiments \cite{Ref.00.03, Ref.00.04, Ref.00.05}.
-The non-oscillatory explanations are also not accepted taking in account other measurements \cite{Ref.00.06}.
-Several explanations of this excess has been proposed.
-A short-baseline $_nu _{\mu}$ to $_nu _{e}$ oscillations generated by active-sterile neutrino mixing is proposed by \cite{Ref.00.07, Ref.00.08, Ref.00.09}.
-Other physics beyond the Standard Model are proposed in \cite{Ref.00.10, Ref.00.11, Ref.00.12, Ref.00.13}.
-Some of the proposed solutions explain the excess as different events mis-interpretation as neutrinos and anti-neutrinos.
+{The MiniBooNE excess} is in conflict with {currently accepted results of neutrino research} as it does not fit with the data of other short-baseline neutrino oscillation experiments Ref.~\refcite{Ref.00.03}, Ref.~\refcite{Ref.00.04} and Ref.~\refcite{Ref.00.05}.
+Several explanations of this excess have been proposed.
+A short-baseline {$\nu _{\mu}$ to $\nu _{e}$} oscillations generated by active-sterile neutrino mixing has been proposed by Ref.~\refcite{Ref.00.07}, Ref.~\refcite{Ref.00.08} and Ref.~\refcite{Ref.00.09}.
+Other physics beyond the Standard Model are proposed in Ref.~\refcite{Ref.00.10}, Ref.~\refcite{Ref.00.11}, Ref.~\refcite{Ref.00.12} and Ref.~\refcite{Ref.00.13}.
+Some of the proposed solutions explain the excess as non-neutrino events misinterpreted as neutrinos and anti-neutrinos.
+Non-oscillatory explanations are proposed but not accepted taking {into account} other measurements Ref.~\refcite{Ref.00.06}, which is also the case for all the above proposed explanations.